-So let’s talk about one of the internet’s most searched-for recipes, ever.
+So let’s talk about one of the internet’s most-searched-for recipes, ever.

 If you’re from the east or west coast, or from outside the U.S., you might not totally get this at first.
 You might think, “Hashbrown casserole?
 Like, a bag of hashbrowns as the base of a casserole?”
-The answers to both of those questions is, YES!
+The answer to both of those questions is, YES!

 Hashbrown Casserole is one of those American Midwest staples that every midwest family seems to know.
 It’s popular, easy, delicious and… super unhealthy.
 Normally, it’s full of processed cheese, unhealthy oils, and not just cream, but butter and sour cream, too.
 (Oy, talk about a dairy storm!)

 Since there are a zillion varieties and recipes out there already for this dish—yet very few healthy ones—I wanted to share this healthy version with you so you can give it a try without giving yourself a heart attack (you’ll thank me later!).

 Believe it or not, this recipe is healthy, gluten-free, dairy-free, grain-free, great for families, easy, no-sugar-added & delicious!

 - Chop 1 small onion and 1 red or orange bell pepper (leave the bell pepper out if you prefer), then saute them in a tablespoon or so of extra virgin olive oil Add a few minced cloves of garlic and cook until fragrant.
 Remove from heat and let cool slightly.